 College brings endless days of meeting new friends, exercising new responsibilities and most importantly, having new experiences.
 One of the easiest ways to embrace these new experiences is to study abroad.
 Whether your dream is to explore South America, travel through Europe, or surround yourself in an Asian culture, you will undeniably have the experience of a lifetime.

 While selecting a study abroad destination might be easy, choosing when to study abroad can prove to be difficult.
 Do you want to study abroad for a semester or a full year?
 If you want to go abroad for a semester, should you choose spring or fall?
 What about a summer study abroad program?
 All of these questions will cross the minds of collegiettes during the study abroad preparation process.
 We’ve broken it down for you, highlighting the pros and cons of fall and spring semester programs, summer programs, and full-year experiences.

-You’ve finally made the decision: You want to study abroad for a semester in Spain.
+You’ve finally made the decision: You want to study abroad for a semester.
 The question is, which semester?
-Do you want to head over to Europe during the fall semester or spring semester?
+Do you want to travel during the fall semester or spring semester?
 There are definitely a variety of factors to consider when deciding on which semester to study abroad.
 However, as Nick Gozik, director of the Office of International Programs at Boston College, reminds us, “None of these factors translate into hard and fast rules.
 Students should select the semester that works the best for them.”
 The bottom line is to do what feels right for you, but if you need some help in figuring that out, here are some factors to consider.

 Timing and Holidays